-Fredrick and Virginia Smith Stecker traveled around the world in their

-    lifetime.
-They were particularly pained to see the plight of children

-    who lacked adequate health care.
-Mr. and Mrs. Stecker provided the funds

-    to support this educational program.
-Each scholar receives a stipend for

-    3 months to cover living and housing expenses, educational fees, and

-    health insurance fees.
-Since its establishment, the Stecker Scholarship

-    Program supported more than 600 scholars from 70+ countries to observe

-    clinical practice at the Nationwide Children’s Hospital.
+Fredrick and Virginia Smith Stecker traveled around the world in their lifetime.
+They were particularly distressed to see the plight of children who lacked adequate health care.
+Mr. and Mrs. Stecker provided the funds to establish and support a Stecker Scholarship Program to improve children’s access to quality healthcare throughout the world.
+Since its establishment, the Stecker Scholarship Program has supported the education of more than 600 scholars from over 70 countries.

 The Stecker Scholarship Program offers funding for an individually tailored medical educational experience.
 The scholarship provides a stipend for 3 months of living and housing expenses, educational fees, and health insurance fees.
 After completing the observation, Stecker Scholars are required to return to their home institution to implement new programs and services and improve health care.